Follow TV Tropes

 • Morgan puts Hermes on paid vacation after he nearly jumps off the top of the Planet Express building and assumes his duties so he can recover.

 • Right on Queue: The line for the Central Bureaucracy is so long there's an elderly man there still waiting for his birth certificate.
-At one point the line moves backwards, attributed to someone in the line giving birth.
+At one point the line moves backwards, attributed to someone ahead in the line giving birth.

-• Saying Too Much: Bender does this by mentioning the tapeworm inside Ipgee's intestine, thanks to his x-ray shades.
+• Saying Too Much: Bender does this by mentioning the tapeworm inside Ipgee's intestine, thanks to his X-Ray shades.

 Morgan: If anyone asks, I'll deny it.